Tinhead: Plot

 On a space station far out in the distant reaches of galactic space, Tinhead, the metallic Guardian of the Edge of the Universe, picks up a distress signal from an unknown friend of the stars.
 Arming his head-mounted ball bearing gun, he rushes to the stars' rescue.

 Release

 Ports for both the Amiga and Super Nintendo Entertainment System were in development and scheduled for 1994 but were cancelled.
 Former MicroProse UK employee Steve Goss stated in a 2001 forum post at AtariAge that a conversion of the game was also in development and completed for the Atari Jaguar but was never released due to low sales of the system.

 Reception

-Electronic Gaming Monthly gave the game a 6.4 out of 10, commenting that the game is on the hard side but gets by due to useful power-ups and "dynamic" bosses.
+Electronic Gaming Monthly gave the game a score of 6.4 out of 10, commenting that the game is on the hard side but gets by due to useful power-ups and "dynamic" bosses.
 They cited the graphics as the highlight of the game.